Lynxmountain/Kinemium-Engine/README.md

 Kinemium is a sandbox engine written in Luau (Zune Runtime).
 It includes a custom scripting language called Kilang, with Luau-style syntax and additional features.

 # Notice
-Kinemium is not affiliated with or endorsed by Roblox Corporation.
+Kinemium is an independent project not affiliated with, endorsed by, or connected to Roblox Corporation.
+Roblox is a trademark of Roblox Corporation

 # Features
 ## Datatypes